transloadit/uppy/README.md

 We recommend installing from npm and then using a module bundler such as [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/) or [Rollup.js](http://rollupjs.org/).

-Add CSS [uppy.min.css](https://transloadit.edgly.net/releases/uppy/v1.5.2/uppy.min.css), either to `<head>` of your HTML page or include in JS, if your bundler of choice supports it — transforms and plugins are available for Browserify and Webpack.
+Add CSS [uppy.min.css](https://transloadit.edgly.net/releases/uppy/v1.5.2/uppy.min.css), either to your HTML page's `<head>` or include in JS, if your bundler of choice supports it — transforms and plugins are available for Browserify and Webpack.

 Alternatively, you can also use a pre-built bundle from Transloadit's CDN: Edgly.
 In that case `Uppy` will attach itself to the global `window.Uppy` object.